 Manjaro’s whisker menu is cool.
 I like the “favorites” option.
 Everything is easy to access here.

 The XFCE panel is similar to my familiar Tint2.
 The main difference from Tint2, the tabs for the 2nd desktop are hidden on the 2nd desktop.
-Other than that, this panel is easier to configure and gets the job done.
+Fortunately, there’s a setting to make the tabs the same for both workspaces.

 I tried all the dark themes I could find in “yaourt” and none of them are as nice as the Vertex default, in my opinion.
-However, one of them, I think “darksnow” messed up my system and turned almost everything to black-on-black and I had to delete my XFCE config files and start over from skel.
+However one of them called “darksnow” messed up my system and turned nearly everything black-on-black.
+I had to delete my XFCE config files and start over from skel.
 The “Community” options are probably safer to use with Manjaro.

-But back to the Dell Inspiron, I was thrilled that my brightness keys were recognized by Manjaro, and my volume function keys work, as well as the hardware volume keys.
+But back to the Dell Inspiron, I was thrilled that my brightness keys were recognized by Manjaro, and volume function keys work as well as the hardware volume keys.
 With Debian and Linux in general, you never know if your function keys will work properly.

 The “close lid to lock and suspend” works perfectly and that’s a nice feature.
 It just works and that saves time.

 I looked at a lot of laptops in this price range and they all had crummy screens.
-If you have good eyes, you can put your face up to a laptop and you can easily see pixels at 720p, which is what most of them have.
-720p is fine for watching videos, but if you’re working with a lot of text, you need 1080p, at least, and this Dell Inspiron delivers.
+If you have good eyes, you can put your face up to a laptop and easily see pixels at 720p, which is what most of them have.
+720p is fine for watching videos, but if you’re working with text you need 1080p, at least, and this Dell Inspiron delivers.

 The hinges look strong.
-Are they steel or titanium?
-I can’t tell.
 They are huge and seamless, and aesthetically nice to look at from any angle.
 This is important, because hinges are a real weak point for laptops.
-One of my Thinkpads, a metal hinge just cracked for no reason, and that was it, the whole thing becomes useless.
+One of my Thinkpads, a metal hinge just cracked for no reason and that was it, the whole thing becomes useless.
 Also if you’re using a webcam, you don’t want wimpy hinges.
 In terms of design, the laptop looks great.
-The design is minimalistic, yet functional.
+The design is minimal yet functional.
 The Walmart display was incredibly unflattering.

-My only complaint about the physical construction, if you’re using it on a chair arm, and your work surface is not 100% flat, the touchpad gets “tighter” and taps don’t work as well.
+My only complaint about the physical construction, if you’re using it on a chair arm and your work surface is not 100% flat, the touchpad gets “tighter” and taps may not work.
 I’m talking to a friend about inventing a laptop platform that wedges into your chair arm, which minimizes this “flex” issue.
 I already built a prototype.
 Who knows, maybe you will see me pitch the idea on Shark Tank ;-)